HUNTING ON LGLC LANDS

 The LGLC owns and manages over 4,000 acres of land in the Lake George watershed.
 The following preserves are open for hunting, by permit only:

 At this time, the LGLC only allows hunting of deer.
 No other game hunting is permitted.
-Click here to download and read LGLC’s complete hunting rules.
+Click here to download and read LGLC’s complete hunting rules (note that these rules have been updated for 2025).

 If a property is not listed above, it is not a publicly-hunted property.
 This may be due to property size, proximity to residential neighbors or other recreational uses, restricted access to the land, limited parking, or due to being too ecologically sensitive for hunting.